Swim Instructor

 How much faster does shaving body hair REALLY make swimmers during races?

-Asked by Nathan over 9 years ago
+Asked by Nathan about 10 years ago

 Hi, Nathan.
 Shaving can make a different and there are different shaves to benefit different strokes.
 The more streamlined and aerodynamic the body, the better.
 So, it makes sense right?